 Prostate Cancer Treatment Options

-The treatment that’s right for you depends mainly on your age, the grade of the tumor (the Gleason score), the number of biopsy tissue samples that contain cancer cells, the stage of the cancer, your symptoms, and your general health.
+The treatment that’s right for you depends mainly on your age, the grade of the tumor, the number of biopsy tissue samples that contain cancer cells, the stage of the cancer, your symptoms, and your general health.
 Your doctor can describe your treatment choices, the expected results of each, and the possible side effects.
 You and your doctor can work together to develop a treatment plan that meets your medical and personal needs.

 Surgery is an option for men with early (Stage I or II) prostate cancer.
 It’s sometimes an option for men with Stage III or IV prostate cancer.
 The surgeon may remove the whole prostate or only part of it.